Descanonge/neba/docs/source/data/usage.rst

 See :ref:`existing source modules<existing_source>`.

 Sometimes, you may have datasets split in different locations.
-To solve this, you can combine two source modules into one by taking the union (or intersection) of their results.
+To solve this, you can combine multiple source modules into one by taking the union (or intersection) of their results.
 Say you have data files in two locations with different naming convention::